 We will review these and if an exception is granted, you will be issued a code to enter so you can order more than seven print kits.

-- Kits come in sets of 30 and will be shipped to each club host within a few days of the club’s start date.
+- Kits come in sets of 30 and will be shipped to each class host within a few days of the class’s start date.
 You can also download and print extra sets of materials (passports, lesson plans, and solution sheets) on your own at any time!

-- If you are eager to review your materials ahead of time, visit the curriculum page, click on "View Lesson Plans," then click on "Materials" in the upper right corner.
+- If you are eager to review your materials ahead of time, visit the curriculum page and click on Lesson Plans or Digital Materials below your theme's description.

-4) Market your club and sign students up
+4) Market your class and sign students up

 - Feel free to download and distribute this flyer to help spread the word.